 - How to get there: Overnight bus from Tehran or Esfahan.

 - Where to stay: Vali’s Homestay

 Don’t have time to make it all the way out to Mashhad?
 Head to the (gloriously free) shrine of Imam Khomeini in the outskirts of Tehran.

 Though unassuming from the outside as it’s still under construction, the complex is absolutely massive and is a good first taste of how grand architecture in Iran can be.
 You can relax on its carpeted floor and observe all sorts of people, from those crying in prayer before the tomb to families taking selfies (despite the ban on photography) as their kids run circles around the room.

 - How to get there: Take the metro to Haram-e Motahhar station, then head towards the shiny towers

 Gonbad-e Kavus horse races

 For an electric crowd and fast-paced action head out to Gonbad-e Kavus to watch horse races at what was once the greatest hippodrome in the Middle East.
-The crowd is a melting pot of horsemen from countries all over the region, and a ticket to the races is only 50,000 IRR (about $1.50).
+The crowd is a melting pot of horsemen from countries all over the region, and a ticket to the races is only about $1.50.
 Races are held every Friday in spring and summer, so check that they’re happening before heading there.
 Very few foreigners make it out here, and even foreign tourists are rare.
 Truly off-beat in Iran.

 Protip: While you’re there, check out the UNESCO listed Mil-e Gonbad.